 Preliminary ground works started in the autumn of 2007, and in a pioneering move for the UK, advance agreement was reached with gas, water and electricity companies to move all utility pipes and cables in one contract to minimise disruption and also allow easy access in the future.

-Standard gauge track (1,435mm) will be used in the project, and conventional tram stop platforms and shelters with ticket machines, lighting and CCTV together installed.
-The network is also being designed for disabled access throughout.
+Standard gauge track (1,435mm) is used in the project, and conventional tram stop platforms and shelters with ticket machines, lighting and CCTV together installed.
+The network has also been designed for disabled access throughout.

 Spanish builder CAF beat Alstom to win a £40m contract to supply 27 trams under a 30-year build-and-maintain arrangement.
-The trams will use conventional welded steel bodyshells, intended for a long life and ease of repair damage.
-They will be 42m long, with seven modules resting on four bogies.
+The trams use conventional welded steel bodyshells, intended for a long life and ease of repair damage.
+They are 42m long, with seven modules resting on four bogies.

 Signalling and communcations

 The preferred bidder for the £220m infrastructure contract was named at the end of 2007 as the Siemens/Bilfinger Berger consortium.
-It will also be responsible for supervising the delivery of the CAF trams.
+It was also responsible for supervising the delivery of the CAF trams.

-The signalling will follow tramway conventions, with vehicles manually driven on ‘line of sight’ procedures, but with the benefit of computerised management on non-segregated track sections and automatic maintenance data collection.
+The signalling follows tramway conventions, with vehicles manually driven on ‘line of sight’ procedures, but with the benefit of computerised management on non-segregated track sections and automatic maintenance data collection.

-All waiting shelters and trams will be equipped with CCTV and emergency call points, with additional real-time information displays inside the trams.
-A public address system will also be available to the driver.
+All waiting shelters and trams are equipped with CCTV and emergency call points, with additional real-time information displays inside the trams.
+A public address system is also available to the driver.